youranli001/plane-wave-fit/paper.md

 The current implementation provides amplitude and phase uncertainties from the least-squares covariance matrix, but propagation direction — determined by a discrete 1° scan — does not have a corresponding formal uncertainty estimate.
 The angular width of the amplitude peak in the polar scan could be used to characterize directional uncertainty, where a narrow peak indicates a well-constrained propagation direction and a broad peak indicates a larger uncertainty in propagation direction.
 Bootstrap resampling over observational cycles could also be used to obtain a more rigorous confidence interval that accounts for all sources of variability, including mesoscale contamination.

+The current Zenodo dataset uses annual-mean stratification from WOA23 to compute internal tide parameters.
+Stratification exhibits seasonal variability, particularly in mid-latitudes.
+Future versions could provide seasonal parameter sets (e.g., winter, spring, summer, fall) to improve accuracy when analyzing data from specific seasons.

+The current approach treats all observations equally.
+A weighted least-squares implementation would allow users to downweight noisy observations or incorporate prior knowledge about expected wave characteristics.
+This could improve fits when observation error varies spatially (e.g., near satellite ground track gaps or energetic boundary currents) or when prior information about expected propagation directions is available (e.g., from known generation sites).

 # AI usage disclosure